-One of the recurring poetic devices that Jasmina explores in her multilingual poetry writing are gaps, white spaces and silences.
+Jasmina's most recent multilingual writing strategy involves an exploration of the "micro-level" of the text; the discovery of inter-language connections through the visual sense and sonic qualities of language, and the interplay and the interweaving of the three languages she speaks.
+One of the recurring poetic devices that Jasmina explores in her poetry are gaps, white spaces and silences.
 What happens in the in-between space of language?
 How do the different languages she speaks relate to each other?
-How does she relate to each of these languages emotionally?
+How does she relate to each of these languages?
 And what is the relationship between her language(s) and the body?
-Her latest multilingual method consists of the exploration of the "micro-level" of the text; the discovery of inter-language connections through the visual sense and sonic qualities of language, and the interplay and the interweaving of the three languages she speaks.
-However, Jasmina's work is not limited to English, French and Croatian; she has a forth language - Arabic - that she calls the “shadow language” (a term used by Pina Antiucci to describe Amelia Rosselli's poetry).
-As Jasmina writes in her essay "Unbound Lines: Writing in the Space of the Multilingual", Arabic is the language that she spoke with her Algerian grand-mother when she was little during her first five summers in Algeria and that she has later forgotten; it is the language of loss and of fragmented identity.
+Jasmina's poetic investigation includes not only English, French and Croatian; she has a forth language - Arabic - that she calls the “shadow language” (a term used by Pina Antiucci to describe Amelia Rosselli's poetry).
+As Jasmina describes in her 2018 essay "Unbound Lines: Writing in the Space of the Multilingual", Arabic is the language that she spoke with her Algerian grand-mother when she was little during her first five summers in Algeria and that she has later forgotten; it is the language of loss and of fragmented identity.
 Yet, the sounds of the Arabic language, the colours of Algeria and the olfactory experiences associated with it have remain very much alive.

 Unveiled, Dangerous Women Project, 1 February 2017.

 Bolfek-Radovani, Jasmina, "Mon arrivée à l'écriture: sur le (non)-sacrifice de la langue", 2015.

 Read interview "Jasmina Bolfek-Radovani In the Spotlight" in the